 Mission Wonder Women

-Our mission is to raise awareness and support causes related to the improvement and flourishment of women and children globally.
+(from the website) Our Mission: Our mission is to raise awareness and support causes related to the improvement and flourishment of women and children globally.
 We pledge to act on any charitable causes which provide support, services, and empowerment to women and children all across the world.

-We focus on making the maximum positive effort for women and children around the world.
+Our Vision: We focus on making the maximum positive effort for women and children around the world.
 Our team and supporters provide the momentum that helps us affect change.
 By keeping a close and personal relationship with our partner nonprofits, we provide solutions and support that make a long-lasting difference.

 To support and learn more about Misson Wonder Women click here

-From the Waggle Foundation website:
+Waggle Foundation

-Each year, an estimated 500,000 pet guardians in the U.S. face a harrowing moment - the realization that the treatment their pet needs is beyond their reach.
+(from the website) Each year, an estimated 500,000 pet guardians in the U.S. face a harrowing moment - the realization that the treatment their pet needs is beyond their reach.
 The choice is an impossible one: provide the care you can’t afford or euthanize a beloved family member.
 This moment, seen over and over in animal hospitals across the country, impacts the health and well-being not only of the family - but it also affects the hospital staff, the veterinarians, and the community at large.

 No pet parent should lose their best friend because of financial hardship.